-When sending in student work, one teacher entry form needs to accompany every batch/parcel of entries.
+Entries can be submitted online or by post.
+For postal entries, one teacher postal entry form needs to accompany every batch/parcel of entries.
 That's so we can identify which school they have come from and who to contact when delivering good news!
 The form will only take a couple of minutes to complete.

-Students also need to complete a student entry form.
+Whether you are submitting online or by post, students also need to complete a student entry form.
 For group entries, only one entry form per team is required.
 This primarily requests the names of the students submitting the entry and the job role they have chosen.